11 Scenic Picnic Spots in the Blue Mountains

 The panoramic Hawkesbury Lookout is located on Hawkesbury Road in the small town of Hawkesbury Heights in the lower Blue Mountains.

-Behind the fenced lookout is a large grassy area with several picnic tables, some close to the lookout with great views to the Nepean River and beyond.
+Behind the fenced lookout is a large grassy area with several picnic tables, some close to the lookout with great views of the Nepean River and beyond.

 The easiest way to get to the Hawkesbury Lookout is by driving into Hawkesbury Road from the Great Western Highway in Springwood.